tsssni/carol-engine/README.md

 - **Screen-Space Ambient-Occlusion**
   - Implemented via compute shader with 3 times edge-preserving filtering in default
 - **Temporal Anti-Aliasing**
-  - Jitter the sample position of a pixel via Halton low-discrepancy sequence (from Unreal Engine 4)
+  - Jitter the sample position via Halton low-discrepancy sequence (from Unreal Engine 4)
   - Blend current and history pixel colors in YCoCg space (from Unreal Engine 4)
-  - Clip the history pixel color via the bounding-box constructed by the expectation and variance of colors of the sampled neighboring colors of the current pixel (from NVIDIA)
+  - Clip the history pixel color via the bounding-box constructed by the expectation and variance of colors of the sampled neighboring pixel (from NVIDIA)
 - **OIT**
   - Implemented via per-pixel linked-list